-He was born Raymond Kolbe on January 8, 1894, in Zdunska Wola, Poland, to parents who were weavers.
-As a child, he loved nature, especially planting trees, and performing innocent pranks despite his mother’s reproofs.
+He was born Raymond Kolbe on January 8, 1894, in Zdunska Wola, Poland.
+His parents who were poor weavers.
+As a child, Raymond loved nature, especially planting trees and performing innocent pranks despite his mother’s reproofs.
 After one such prank, his exasperated mother exclaimed, “My poor child, what will become of you?”

-This time, her words particularly hit the mark.
+This time, her words fell into place.
 Raymond went behind the kitchen cupboard where there was a small shrine to Our Lady of Czestochowa.
 He asked the Virgin, “What will become of me?”
-Later that evening at church, he repeated the same question.
-The Blessed Virgin appeared to him holding two crowns, one red, and the other white.
+Later that evening at church, he repeated the same question in prayer.
+In a wonderful moment, the Blessed Virgin appeared to him holding two crowns, one red, and the other white.
 She asked which he preferred: white, representing purity, or red for martyrdom.
 Raymond said he wanted both.
 The Virgin smiled and disappeared.

 In the following year, 1907, he joined the Franciscans.
 He received the name Maximilian when he became a novice in 1910.
 His superiors took note of his intelligence and sent him to Rome to finish his studies.
 By his ordination in 1919, (age 25), Fr.
 Maximilian had two doctorates to his name, one in philosophy and the other in theology.